 Further evidence of the TH projects' focus on families with children is provided by a comparison of resident characteristics to the homeless population as a whole.
 While households in TH projects were composed mostly of single adults with no children (54 percent), single adults with children represented fully 37 percent of households, and couples with children represented another six percent.
-In contrast, the best available data (Burt, 1989) suggest that the homeless population nationwide is composed of 71 percent single adult households without children.
+In contrast, the best available data (Burt, 1989) suggest that the homeless population nationwide is composed of 71 percent single adult households without children, nine percent single adult households with children, and less than one percent couples with children.
 This comparison clearly indicates that the TH program did serve proportionately more homeless families, although, again, single adult households remained the primary type served by the program.